lando-tech/drawmate/README.md

 - 🚫 **Signaling Gaps:** If there is a gap between appliances, pass an empty string (`""`) in the list.
     - Example: If the `Matrix` has 4 connections but only 3 appliances, include 4 connections in the list with a blank string representing the gap.
 - **Connection/Flow:** The arrows/connection currently flow left to right, but this is also easily adjusted.
+- **Label Entries:** Label entries follow this basic structure
+  - `["Label of appliance", "input/output", "input/output"]`
+  - `"connections-left"` refers to the connections on the matrix itself

 ### **Usage**
 - ```python3 main.py <path/to/input.json> <path/to/output.drawio>```